FoodCorps & Farm to School

 Want your kids to eat more fruit?
 Try this baked apple recipe that scored very well with Interlochen Community School students.
 Eighty-eight percent of the students said they either LOVED or LIKED the baked apples they tried during a recent FoodCorps taste test.
 In fact, they liked it so much, several students wrote a letter to TCAPS Food & Nutrition Services Director Tom Freitas asking that the baked apples be added to the lunch menu.

 “I have to tell you about a boy who dragged his mother over to our market stand, proclaiming.
 “Oooooh, PARSNIPS!”
 He asked his mom if he could buy one, the biggest one, of course!
 His was pretty insistent.
 I made the comment that I thought that was really cool…great actually that he a.)
 Knew what a parsnip was and b.)
 Wanted his mom to buy him one!
 She told me that her son’s school gets all the credit.
 That there’s a program at school where the kids learn about healthy eating and vegetables.” – Andrea Romeyn, Providence Organic Farm

-From the mother of a 4th grade student at Old Mission Peninsula School who has gone through great lengths to change her daughter’s diet to improve her health.
+From the mother of a 4th grade student who has gone through great lengths to change her daughter’s diet to improve her health.
 Recently, she decided to make kale chips at home, and was explaining what they were and how they were made.
 The response, “Yeah mom, I eat these at school all the time.”
 Mom, “about fell out of her chair.”